ismail-collab/RSA-Cryptanalyse-/README.md

-# PollardRsaCracker
+# Brut Force : Inverse Modulo
 This is my implementation of RSA cracking algorithm based on Pollard factorization.
 It will work if the numbers `p - 1` and `q - 1` that form `n = p * q` (as a part of the public key, `p` and `q` are prime), have no large maximum prime power factors.
-Of course, all modern RSA implementations don't have this security issue so this is more of an educational project.

 # Usage
 In order to start the script, simply run `python cracker.py`